North West Thunder: History

 In 2020, women's cricket in England was restructured, creating eight new 'regional hub' teams, with the intention of playing both 50-over and 20-over cricket.
 North West Thunder were one of the sides created under this structure, effectively replacing the Women's Cricket Super League team Lancashire Thunder and representing Lancashire and North West England, partnering with Lancashire, Cheshire and Cumbria.
 The side was to be captained by Alex Hartley and coached by Paul Shaw.
 Due to the COVID-19 pandemic, the 2020 season was truncated, and only 50-over cricket was played, in the Rachael Heyhoe Flint Trophy.
 North West Thunder finished third in the North Group of the competition, winning two of their six matches.
 At the end of the season, five Thunder players were given full-time domestic contracts, the first of their kind in England: Alex Hartley, Georgie Boyce, Emma Lamb, Eleanor Threlkeld and Hannah Jones.

 The following season, 2021, North West Thunder competed in both the Rachael Heyhoe Flint Trophy and the newly-formed Twenty20 competition, the Charlotte Edwards Cup.
 In the Charlotte Edwards Cup the side finished third in their group, winning two of their six matches, as well as their away match against Sunrisers ending in a tie.
 Thunder batter Emma Lamb hit the first Charlotte Edwards Cup century in the reverse fixture against Sunrisers, as her side made the highest team score of the tournament, 186/1.
 In the Rachael Heyhoe Flint Trophy, the team finished seventh in the group of eight, winning three of their seven matches.
 North West Thunder bowler Hannah Jones was the joint-second highest wicket-taker in the tournament, with 14 wickets.

 Ahead of the 2022 season, Hartley stood down as captain of the side.
 Eleanor Threlkeld was named as her replacement.
 The side finished third in their group in the Charlotte Edwards Cup that season, winning two of their six matches.
 The side finished seventh in the group of eight in the Rachael Heyhoe Flint Trophy.

+In 2023, the side qualified for the knockout stages of a tournament for the first time, doing so in the Charlotte Edwards Cup after winning four of their last five matches.
+However, they lost in the semi-final to Southern Vipers.
+The side finished seventh in the Rachael Heyhoe Flint Trophy, winning three matches.
+Head Coach Paul Shaw stepped down from his role at the end of the season, and was later replaced by Chris Read.
+In 2024, the side finished fifth in the Charlotte Edwards Cup and finished sixth in the Rachael Heyhoe Flint Trophy.

+2024 was the side's final season, with reforms to the structure of domestic cricket in England meaning that the side was effectively replaced by a professionalised Lancashire team.